Drug Expiration and Beyond-Use Dates

-Your pharmacy, whether in the community or hospital setting, probably has a policy or practice to rotate stock so that the oldest stock gets used up first.
-Otherwise, new stock would get used up as it comes in and the old stuff would just sit in the back getting even older and closer to its expiration date.
+Your pharmacy should have a policy or practice to rotate stock so that the oldest stock gets used up first.
+Otherwise, new stock will get used up as it comes in and the old stuff will just sit in the back getting even older and closer to its expiration date.
 Plus, states and provinces may have regulations on stock rotation as well.

 The specific policy or practice at your workplace will likely depend to some degree on your wholesaler’s policy.
 Generally, the wholesaler will accept returns of products that are within a certain window, say three months, from expiring.
 Be sure to quarantine these meds once they are pulled from stock, so they don’t get dispensed to a patient by accident.

-Here are some general strategies that you might be able to incorporate at your workplace if you see that there are currently problems with rotating stock:
+Here are some general strategies that you might be able to incorporate at your workplace to help avoid dispensing outdated meds or meds with short expiration or beyond-use dates:

 - Use colored stickers to indicate how close a med is to being out-of-date.

 - If a particular product is consistently going out-of-date, try to figure out why.
 Are you keeping too much of it on-hand?